-After returning to the U.S. he took on the 'Director of Maintenance' title for a company headquartered in Everett, Washington where he gained even more experience on a variety of multi-engine aircraft including the Beech-18 and 99, C-46, DC-3 and the Swearingen Metroliner.
+Once back in the United States he went to work as Director of Maintenance for a company headquartered at Paine Field in Everett, WA.
+Here he gained even more experience on a variety of multi-engine aircraft including the Beech-18, Beech-99, C-46, DC-3 and the Swearing Metroliner.

-This time restoration of a private collection of vintage aircraft.
-He became responsible for maintaining a variety of airworthy, historic aircraft including a: Curtiss Jenny, P-40 Tomahawk, Feiseler Storch, Hawker Hurricane, Illyushin II, Polykarpov Rata, P-47 Thunderbolt, P-51 Mustang and more.
+He became Project Manager where he oversaw the partial restoration of a Boeing B-17-E as well as helping to maintain a variety of airworthy, historic aircraft including their Curtiss Jenny, P-40 Tomahawk, Feiseler Storch, Hawker Hurricane, Illyushin II, Polykarpov Rata, P-47 Thunderbolt, P-51 Mustang and more.